-Reading 3D assessment provided a somewhat positive to positive impact on student reading achievement.
-Eighty-four percent of teachers (37 out of 44) rate the effectiveness of mClass:

-Reading 3D as having a somewhat positive to positive impact on student reading achievement.

-According to the collected data, the mClass: Reading 3D assessment is viewed favorably by teachers, principals, and transformational/ instructional coaches.
-However, teachers are just beginning to dig deeper into the data analysis process to inform instructions.
-Although teachers responded positively to the data, how to successfully manage and effectively utilize all components of the program continue to pose a challenge (see Appendix H).
-As K-3 teachers and principals in the district continue to collaborate and use the data to drive instruction, staff development should be ongoing to address fidelity issues and to allow the educators to utilize the program components to their fullest potential to maximize student reading achievement.
-Finally, results and recommendations from this study will be shared with the Superintendent and his administrative cabinet to build upon the implementation of mClass: Reading 3D.
+Overall, mClass: Reading 3D has had a positive impact the extent that teachers use student data to determine instructional practices that may impact student achievement.
+Eighty-four percent of teachers (37 out of 44) rate the effectiveness of mClass: Reading 3D as having a somewhat positive to positive impact on student reading achievement.
+According to collected data, the mClass: Reading 3D program is viewed favorably by teachers, principals, and transformational/instructional coaches.
+Classroom instruction has been positively impacted through better differentiation, rigorous instruction, and utilization of data to drive instruction.
+However, teachers are just beginning to "dig deep" into the data analysis process to inform instruction.
+Although teachers respond positively to the data, how to successfully manage and effectively utilize all components of the program continue to pose a challenge (see Appendix H).
+As K-3 teachers and principals in the district continue to collaborate and use the data to drive instruction, staff development should be ongoing to address fidelity issues and to allow educators to utilize the program components to their fullest potential to maximize student reading achievement.